SunriseLayer/sunrise-node/README.md

 ## API docs

-The celestia-node public API is documented [here](https://node-rpc-docs.celestia.org/).
+The sunrise-node public API is documented [here](https://node-rpc-docs.celestia.org/).

 ## Node types

-- **Bridge** nodes - relay blocks from the celestia consensus network to the celestia data availability (DA) network
+- **Bridge** nodes - relay blocks from the sunrise consensus network to the sunrise data availability (DA) network
 - **Full** nodes - fully reconstruct and store blocks by sampling the DA network for shares
 - **Light** nodes - verify the availability of block data by sampling the DA network for shares